nfepb/Project3-Battleship-with-Python/README.md

 Imagination can go a long way.
 Battleship, through its variations, is a good display of that.
 Due to time constraints, I could not implement all the features I wanted to make available for the players.
 These features may be released in future updates:

+- Restart new game at the end of the current game,
 - Add a player grid to display the ships,
-- Have a computer trying to hit the players' ships
+- Have a computer trying to hit the players' ships,
-- Add several lengths and allow different directions for ship placement
+- Add several lengths and allow different directions for ship placement,
-- Ask for difficulty input to define size of the grids (initially implemented and then removed).
+- Ask for difficulty input to define size of the grids (initially implemented and then removed),
+- Add color based on the outcome.

 ## Data Model